tuananh/argocd-template/README.md

 ## Goals

 - Keep it simple.
-- ArgoCD to manage by itself.
+- ArgoCD to be managed by itself.
 - High availability setup enabled by default.
 - Add ArgoCD image updater/rollouts and notifications.
 Remove it as if you don't want those.
 - Include a workaround for Vault integration.
+- Follow best practices recommended by ArgoCD

 ## Vault integration